Yantis Lakeside Gardens

 Programs will start at 1:30 p.m.
 Club meetings at 1:00 p.m.

 Friday, October 2nd, 2015 - Linda Fleming was a very active Highland Lakes Master Gardener and a member of the Kingsland Garden Club for many years until moving to Victoria with her husband Bob.
+They have recently moved to Santa Fe NM.
 Linda is going to present a program showing the making of a beautiful demonstration and educational garden in Victoria, Texas.
 The Victoria County Master Gardeners broke ground in 2003 on their education garden located on county property at the site of the historic Foster Army Air Field.
 Today the Victoria Education Garden serves the area as a center for beauty and education.
+AT credit for Master Gardeners.

 Our 2014-15 Programs